Faculty Travel Grant

 - Faculty travel grants do not provide funding for release/reassigned time, faculty stipends, or student support.
 They do not fund equipment, supplies, or materials.

-- Faculty travels grants support training, certification, and other opportunities for professional learning.
+- Faculty travel grants support training, certification, and other opportunities for professional learning.
 Such an award may fund conference travel if the faculty member plans to attend the conference for workshops or trainings or to receive certifications.

 - Preference is given to applicants who have not received Faculty Travel Grant funding within the past two years.